mkatherine/ENTS-node-firmware-cluster/README.md

 | [protobuf](https://protobuf.dev/) | `25.2` | No |
 | Make | `4.4.1` | No |

-## Flashing firmware to microcontrollers
+## Getting Started: Flashing firmware to microcontrollers

 The Wio-E5 (stm32 based) and the esp32 have different methods of flashing but both use the [PlatformIO](pio) system.
 The VSCode extension is the most intuitive to use with setup instructions available [here](https://platformio.org/install/ide?install=vscode) and quick start guide available [here](https://docs.platformio.org/en/latest/integration/ide/vscode.html#quick-start).
 There is also a CLI interface that is similar to the `Make` build system with installation instructions varying depending on you OS.
 The [quick start guide](https://docs.platformio.org/en/latest/core/quickstart.html#process-project) is a good reference for common commands.